India-based Neutrino Observatory: History and recent developments in the project

 On 18 October 2010, the Ministry of Environment & Forests approved both environment and forest clearance for setting up the observatory in the Bodi West Hills Reserved Forest in the Theni district of Tamil Nadu.

 As of February 2012, the land was allocated to the INO collaboration by the government of Tamil Nadu and the excavation work was about to start.
 Naba K Mondal, chief spokesperson of INO project and a senior scientist at the Tata Institute of Fundamental Research, Mumbai, told The Hindu that the pre-project work will start in April 2012 and ₹ 66 crores has been sanctioned for the work.
 The first task will be to have a road connectivity from Rasingapuram to Pottipuram village.
 The project is expected to be completed in 2015 at an estimated cost of ₹ 1,500 crores.

-On 18 September 2012, Kerala’s octogenarian Opposition leader and CPI(M) central committee member VS Achuthanandan expressed anxiety over establishing a neutrino observatory on the Theni-Idukki border between Tamil Nadu and Kerala, citing environmental and radiological issues.
+On 18 September 2012, Kerala's octogenarian Opposition leader and CPI(M) central committee member VS Achuthanandan expressed anxiety over establishing a neutrino observatory on the Theni-Idukki border between Tamil Nadu and Kerala, citing environmental and radiological issues.
 Soon the INO collaboration clarified on all the issues raised by him and the responses are on the INO website.

 On 5 January 2015, Union Cabinet headed by Prime Minister Narendra Modi approved to set up the India-based Neutrino Observatory (INO).

 On 20 February 2015, The southern bench of National Green Tribunal ordered notices to the central and state governments on a petition challenging the environmental clearance granted to the India-based Neutrino Observatory (INO) project.

 On 26 March 2015, The Madurai bench of the Madras high court restrained the central government from commencing the work on the proposed India-based Neutrino Observatory (INO).
 The court directed the government to get permission from the Tamil Nadu Pollution Control Board (TNPCB) before commencing the work.

-On 19 March 2018, Ministry of Environment (India) overturned the NGT verdict as a special case.
-The approval is only conditional and it needs the consent of the Tamil Nadu Pollution Control Board and the National Board for Wildlife.
-The approval was done under category B of the Schedule to the “Environmental Impact Assessment” (EIA) Notification, 2006.
-But it should have been ideally been treated as category A as the project lies just 4.9 km from an eco-sensitive national park.
-Additionally, EIA was done by the Salim Ali Centre for Ornithology and Natural History, which is an “unaccredited agency”.
+On 19 March 2018, Ministry of Environment (India) overturned the NGT.

 Throughout this process, villagers in the Pottipuram Panchayat have been agitating against the proposed observatory under the banner of Poovulagin Nanbargal (Friends of the earth).
 A spokesman for the organization expressed concern over the lakhs of tons of rock that would be blasted inside the mountain to create the observatory, which had the potential for groundquakes.
 In addition he expressed concerns against potential radiation from the project and general harm to the ecosystem.
 In January 2020 villagers in Pottipuram passed a resolution against building the INO in their area, citing the potential for ecological damage to Western Ghats.